vmsilvamolina/vmsilvamolina.github.io/_posts/2019-01-01-aws-lambda-powershell-twitter.md

 This opens a new Configure trigger panel to set up the schedule event.
 We’ll need to set the following fields.

 Select the **Create a new rule** option and define a unique name to identify this rule.
 Set to **Scheduled expression** the rule type.
-The expression identify the frequency to run the script (this can be expressed in either a Cron expression or a Rate expression).
+The expression identifies the frequency to run the script (this can be expressed in either a Cron expression or a Rate expression).
 To see our new PowerShell based Lambda function in action, let’s set this value to `rate(5 minutes)` to have it run every 5 minutes.

 And voilà!
 After a few minutes you can see a tweet published from AWS Lambda function using PowerShell Core.